 🚙 Honest Advice: Sedans Can Make It — But Do You Really Want to Use One?

 Sedans typically have 12-15cm ground clearance.
 Past Litang on the 318, washboard road mode begins — the surface is corrugated with ridges from truck traffic, and the sedan's undercarriage scrapes back and forth like a washboard.
-You stop caring — because the undercarriage guard has already been scraped off.
+You stop caring — because the undercarriage guard has already been scraped off, and the next scrape is the oil pan.
+A sedan that completes the 318 does so in spite of itself, not because of good planning.

 The Prado is the most sensible vehicle for the 318.
-High ground clearance, 4WD, spacious interior, and repairable at every county town along the route.
+High ground clearance, 4WD, spacious interior, and repairable at every county town along the route — parts are stocked in Kangding, Litang, Batang, even remote Baxoi.
 Most importantly — an experienced driver holds the wheel.
 You don't worry about what gear for braking or how fast to take a curve; you just watch for when the snow mountains appear outside your window.
+If you're renting, pick the vehicle the local drivers actually use, not the one the rental app discounts deepest.

 🗺️ Vehicle Inspection Checklist